mwcproject/mwc-node/doc/mining/Install_mac.md

 Please note IPs `127.0.0.1` are open for only local host connections. `0.0.0.0` allows anyone to connect to your host.

-Please adjust IPs according your needs and update your firewall rules.
+Please adjust IPs according to your needs and update your firewall rules.

 Note: By default connections are not entrypted.
 If you need SSL connections you will need to configure certificates as well.
 It is a different topic and is not covered in this document.